 And you could walk through the streets of whatever you told it to create forever.

-And it would just create new streets or remember what the old ones were and you could go back to them.
+And it would just create new streets or remember what the old ones were, and you could go back to them.

-and it remembers it so you can come back later.
+So you can come back later.

 What does that tell you is going to happen?